ponyportal2/vas_cat-and-vas_grep/README.md

 ```
 The library has been tested and works on Linux, Mac, and WSL.

+Tests were also written by me, and support quiet mode and changing parameters for custom testing.
 To test with custom tests that check the output equality with the original system functions, run "make test".

 -----------------------------------------